hanshuo-shuo/myfunsearch/README.md

 The Judge (Evaluator): We take that code and actually run it to see if it works.
 If the code fails or is wrong: Trash it.
 If the code works well: Save it to a database.

+The Result: It famously discovered a mathematical construction that was better than anything human mathematicians had found in decades.

+### The Application to Behavior and Cognitive Science